-Under the clawback provision in the current statute, CADE may review transactions that fall outside the merger thresholds within one year of its closing.
+Finally, under the clawback provision in the current statute and CADE's Resolution No. 13/2015, CADE may review transactions that fall outside the merger thresholds within one year of its closing.

 12. In what conditions must transactions between foreign companies be notified?